baezortega/baezortega.github.io/_posts/2018-06-03-decomposing-large-vcf-files.md

 If we wanted to extract all the fields in the genotype data, we would just specify no field names and provide only the VCF file name, i.e. `./decompose_vcf.py toomanyvariants.vcf`.

-Let's compare the input and output files.
+Let's compare the size of the input and output files.

 ``` sh
 ls -lh toomanyvariants* | awk '{print $5"\t"$9}'